ranchimall/RanchiMallTasks/README.md

 5. Javascript -- Fix voting in export function of Content Collaboration
 6. Python -- Rollback capability in token scanner
 7. JavaScript -- Content Collaboration Efficiency and UI improvements

+# Identification of Dots for RanchiMall Times and Content Collaboration
+1. Crypto Readers
+2. Local journalists in Ranchi
+3. English students in Ranchi colleges